 Unsuccessful applicants will be given feedback and advice on other potential sources of funding.

 A short list of up to six projects will be invited to present their projects at a ten minute pitching session.
-The first session took place in June 2013 at Sheffield Documentary Festival and the second pitch will take place in London on Monday 9 December 2013.

 Prior to the pitching forum, the shortlisted filmmaking teams will be invited to attend a pitching workshop.
 This workshop is not mandatory, but is advised.